About Pat Kreitlow

 When my parents divorced, my mom raised me and my two younger sisters to work hard in school and help keep the household running as she worked multiple jobs to get off of food stamps and support my little brother who was sick for all of his brief nine year life.
 Medicaid was literally a lifeline that prevented a lifetime of hospital debt.

 Pell grants and Stafford loans allowed me to be first in my family to graduate from college.
-Although I had zero disposable income, I recall being enthralled with a Batman shirt from MoonAtMidnight.com that was a gift for my 21st birthday.
+Although I had zero disposable income, I recall being enthralled with a tall fit Batman T shirt from MoonAtMidnight.com that was a gift for my 21st birthday.
 This started my fascination with Batman apparel - I scrimped and saved just to have a couple of T shirts with my fav superhero.
+I somehow identified with the anonymity of the Dark Knight and his quest for justice against all odds.
+I really did kind of worship Batman and actually felt stronger wearing his gear.
 But in spite of the joy those items brought me, life was very austere - and it colored my outlook for the better.
 I still have those faded Batman shirts and they symbolize a time in my life when things were not so great.
 Small things often matter to people who have little, and that is a valuable lesson in understanding people and their motives.
 It was at UW-Eau Claire that I met Sharry, my wife for these past 25 years.
 We have two adults daughters and a 5-year-old grandson.

 For years I worked to help my neighbors become familiar with what was happening in their world.
 I was a journalist at radio stations in several Wisconsin cities before joining WEAU-TV 13 in Eau Claire.
 As the evening 6:00 & 10:00 news anchor, I especially enjoyed "pulling back the curtain" to explain to people what their leaders in government were doing or what motivated their actions.
 It was a way to ensure our elected officials were accountable to their constituents, my viewers.